pkp/pkp-docs/dev/testing/en/getting-started.md

 ## Run integration tests

-The integration tests will install the software and run a number of tests to add users, make submissions, record editorial decisions and publish articles.
+The integration tests will install the software and run tests to add users, make submissions, record editorial decisions and publish articles.

 Before the integration tests are run, update your `config.inc.php` file and set the `installed` flag to `Off`.